Professor Gail Davies

 - Invited speaker: What might the social sciences and humanities offer the NC3Rs?
 Board of Trustees, National Centre for the 3Rs, London, October 2017

-I have has also acted as advisor for a wide range of media and public engagement activities, including the curation of genetically-modified mice for the Center for PostNatural History, the development of anniversary programmes for the BBC Natural History Unit, and the evaluation of novel methods of public engagement with science for the Committee for Radioactive Waste Management and the New Economics Foundation.
+I have has acted as advisor for a wide range of media and public engagement activities, including the curation of genetically-modified mice for the Center for PostNatural History, the development of anniversary programmes for the BBC Natural History Unit, and the evaluation of novel methods of public engagement with science for the Committee for Radioactive Waste Management and the New Economics Foundation.
 I am currently an associate of the critical art institution the Office of Experiments, directed by Neal White.

 Supervision / Group